Liquid Web encourages busy web-dependent professionals to stop and strengthen their WordPress sites during National

 “Liquid Web wants to ensure all our users are safe from vulnerabilities,” said Liquid Web CTO Joe Oesterling.
 “One of the unique qualities is that our products, like Managed WordPress, enable users to worry less because of our built-in firewalls and SSL configuration.”

 “Liquid Web is continuing to grow with our products and the recent acquisition of Rackspace’s Cloud Sites,” said Oesterling.
 “Educating our users about cybersecurity awareness is the utmost priority.
 At Liquid Web we want to ensure our tools are performing at their maximum strength, which is why we stay up to date with the latest security measures and also give our users the tools to make their sites secure.”

 About Liquid Web

-Liquid Web delivers reliable, highly-available, secure and hassle-free hosting fueled by our Heroic Support. ® The company empowers its employees to go above and beyond to make life easier for professionals who create the content and commerce on the ever-changing web – so they can focus on the work they love.
+Liquid Web delivers reliable, highly-available, secure and hassle-free hosting fueled by The Most Helpful Humans In Hosting™.
+The company empowers its employees to go above and beyond to make life easier for professionals who create the content and commerce on the ever-changing web – so they can focus on the work they love.
 With over 30,000 customers spanning 150 countries, the company has assembled a world-class team, global data centers and an expert group of 24/7/365 solution engineers.
-As an industry leader in customer service, the rapidly expanding company has been recognized among INC Magazine’s 5000 Fastest Growing Companies for the last ten years.
+As an industry leader in customer service, the rapidly expanding company has been recognized among INC Magazine’s 5000 Fastest Growing Companies for the last twelve years.
 Liquid Web is part of the Madison Dearborn Partners family of companies.
 Madison Dearborn Partners, LLC (“MDP”) is a leading private equity investment firm based in Chicago.
-For more information, please visit www.liquidweb.com, or read our blog posts at http://www.liquidweb.com/blog
+For more information, please visit www.liquidweb.com, or read our blog posts at https://www.liquidweb.com/blog.